 Telecommunications, cable and satellite TV, internet, phones are covered on our Lao Communications page, but mobile 3G and some 4G internet is available from local providers and covers most of the populated areas of the country.

 For comprehensive information regarding banking and money in Laos visit our Lao Banking page.
-For those living in Laos for extended periods with work permits (see below), it's worth noting that interest rates on Lao Kip fixed deposits are as high as 13% p.a. with government, foreign or joint venture banks like BCEL, JDB, ANZ, ACLEDA, Indochina Bank and others.
-The Lao kip is stable, around 8,000 to the US dollar.
-Dollars, baht and kip are interchangeable at banks and many shops in the Lao PDR and banks accounts can be held in all these currencies.
+For those living in Laos for extended periods with work permits (see below), it's worth noting that interest rates on Lao Kip fixed deposits with government, foreign or joint venture banks like BCEL, JDB, ANZ, ACLEDA, Indochina Bank and others, although lower than in recent years, are still quite attractive compared to those in the US or UK.
+The Lao kip is stable, a little over 8,000 to the US dollar.
+Dollars, baht and kip are interchangeable at banks and many shops in the Lao PDR and banks accounts can be held in these currencies.

 The recent advances in technology have rapidly transformed Vientiane, once a dusty/muddy backwater, into a thriving, more commercially-orientated centre.
 However, old traditions and customs are still very much evident in Lao daily life.